On Reeb graphs induced from smooth functions on closed or open manifolds: Introduction and some terminologies and notation.

 This problem has been first considered by Sharko (\cite{sharko}).
-Related to this pioneering work, several works have been done: the work of J. Martinez-Alfaro, I. S. Meza-Sarmiento and R. Oliveira (\cite{martinezalfaromezasarmientooliveira}), the work of Masumoto and Saeki (\cite{masumotosaeki}) and recent works such as \cite{batistacostamezasarmiento}, \cite{michalak}, \cite{michalak2} and \cite{saeki2}.
+Related to this pioneering work, several works have been done: the work of J. Martinez-Alfaro, I. S. Meza-Sarmiento and R. Oliveira (\cite{martinezalfaromezasarmientooliveira}), the work of Masumoto and Saeki (\cite{masumotosaeki}) and recent works such as \cite{batistacostamezasarmiento}, \cite{michalak}, \cite{michalak2} and \cite{saeki2021}.
 In these studies, explicit smooth functions inducing the given graphs as the Reeb graphs have been constructed.
 Most of the functions are ones on closed surfaces or Morse functions on closed manifolds such that preimages of regular values are disjoint unions of circles or standard spheres.
+In other words, preimages had been essentially assumed to be disjoint unions of spheres before the author obtained a related result of a new type in \cite{kitazawa2}, answering Problem as a pioneering work respecting preimages. \cite{kitazawa} is also closely related.

-The author has obtained a related result of a new type in \cite{kitazawa2}. \cite{kitazawa} is also closely related to \cite{kitazawa2} .
-We introduce several terminologies and introduce the result.
+We introduce several terminologies and notation before introducing the previous result.
+Hereafter, ${\mathbb{R}}^k$ denotes the $k$-dimensional Euclidean space with the standard Euclidean metric and $||x||\geq 0$ denotes the distance between $x \in {\mathbb{R}}^k$ and the origin $0$ or equivalently, the value of the standard Euclidean norm at the vector $x \in {\mathbb{R}}^n$.
+This is a smooth manifold and also a Riemannian manifold where the metric is the standard Euclidean metric. $\mathbb{R}$ is for ${\mathbb{R}}^k=\mathbb{R}$.
+The $k$-dimensional unit sphere is denoted by $S^k:=\{x \in {\mathbb{R}}^{k+1}\mid ||x||=1\}$ and the $k$-dimensional unit disk is denoted by $D^k:=\{x \in {\mathbb{R}}^{k}\mid ||x|| \leq 1\}$.
+They are smooth manifolds.
+We also call manifolds diffeomorphic to them a $k$-dimensional {\it standard sphere} and a $k$-dimensional {\it standard disk}, respectively.
+Note also for example that $S^0$ is also a two-point set endowed with the discrete topology.